duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 > ## What data cleaning do we have to do?
 > Look back at the three columns in our data object: `location_name`, `year_id`, and `median`.
 What might we need to take care of in order to merge these data with our lung cancer rates dataset?
 > > ## Solution
 > > It looks like the `location_name` column contains values other than countries, and our `year_id` column has many years, and we are only interested in 1990 for now.
 > {: .solution}
+{: .challenge}

 ## Narrow down rows with `filter()` {#narrow-down-rows-with-filter}
 [*Back to top*](#contents)